The Flash (comic book): Volume 2 (1987–2006, 2007–2008)

 Featuring Wally West as the main character, the second volume was launched by writer Mike Baron and artist Jackson Guice in June 1987.
 The second volume originally went in a different direction from the series starring Barry Allen by making Wally West a public figure with no secret identity, as well as making him more flawed: this Flash could not constantly maintain his super-speed because of his hypermetabolism, and would consume gargantuan amounts of food in order to continue operating at top speed.
 This metabolic limitation would later be continued into Barry Allen's character for the brief television series The Flash broadcast in 1990–91, as well as The Flash series which debuted in 2014, though to a lesser degree.

 From issue #15 (August 1988) the series was taken over by writer William Messner-Loebs and artist Greg LaRocque.
 The new creative team introduced many aspects to the series that would become mainstays of the character Wally West, including inventing his love interest and eventual wife Linda Park, moving him from New York to Jay Garrick's hometown of Keystone City, and reintroducing the Pied Piper (a former foe of Barry Allen) as an ally whose positive influence helps Wally become more responsible and altruistic.
-Issue #53 (August 1991), in which the Pied Piper is revealed to be gay, won the inaugural GLAAD Media Award for Outstanding Comic Book in 1992.
+In recognition of issue #53 (August 1991), in which the Pied Piper is revealed to be gay, The Flash won the inaugural GLAAD Media Award for Outstanding Comic Book in 1992.
 Messner-Loebs left the title at issue #61 (April 1992).

 Mark Waid began his tenure on the title with issue #62 (May 1992); LaRocque departed the title with issue #79 (August 1993) and was replaced by Mike Wieringo.
 To help take Wally out of Barry and Jay's shadows, Waid made him much more powerful than either of his predecessors by introducing an extradimensional energy source referred to as the "Speed Force", through which he could channel near-limitless energy; the Speed Force has since become a cornerstone of Flash mythology.
 More emphasis was also placed upon the legacy of speedsters throughout DC history: Jay Garrick was reintroduced as a supporting character as of issue #73 (February 1993); former Quality Comics character Quicksilver was reinvented as the elder mentor character Max Mercury in issue #76 (May 1993); Barry Allen's future grandson Bart Allen, soon to become the speedster hero Impulse, was introduced in issue #92 (July 1994).
 Brian Augustyn became co-writer with Waid from issue #118 (October 1996) to the end of his tenure.
 For a period of one year, over issues #130–141 (October 1997 – September 1998), Waid and Augustyn stepped away from the series and were replaced by co-writers Mark Millar and Grant Morrison.
 Wally West married Linda Park in issue #159 (April 2000), Waid and Augustyn's last regular issue on the title.